pantheon-systems/documentation/source/content/guides/drupal-9-migration/03-upgrade-to-d9.md

 permalink: docs/guides/drupal-9-migration/upgrade-to-d9
 anchorid: drupal-9-migration/upgrade-to-d9
 editpath: drupal-9-migration/03-upgrade-to-d9.md
-reviewed: "2021-04-22"
+reviewed: "2021-10-24"
 ---

-This doc shows how to upgrade an existing Pantheon-hosted Drupal 8 site without Composer to a Drupal 9 site with Integrated Composer.
+This doc shows how to upgrade an existing Pantheon-hosted Drupal 8 Composer-managed site to a Drupal 9 site with Integrated Composer.

 Drupal 9 sites on Pantheon have Composer built-in to manage site dependencies.

 The goals of this upgrade are to:

-- remove dependencies that Composer will manage from the existing site's Git repository, and

-- have Composer manage those dependencies in the new site instead.

-Note that since you are effectively migrating your site using these upgrade steps, the new site will not maintain your site's existing commit history.
+- set the Drupal core dependency to Drupal 9, and

+- update any dependencies.

 <Alert title="Multidev Required" type="danger">